calincrist/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ### Login flow

 When the user is not signed in the login screen in presented.

-From here we can:
+From here the user can:
 - enter a username and a password to login
 - go to sign up flow
 - go to reset password flow